tietoevry-infra-as-code/terraform-azurerm-caf-vnet-spoke/README.md

 By default, this module will not create a DDoS Protection Plan.
 You can enable/disable it by appending an argument `create_ddos_plan`.
 If you want to enable a DDoS plan using this module, set argument `create_ddos_plan = true`

+## Custom DNS servers

+This is an optional feature and only applicable if you are using your own DNS servers superseding default DNS services provided by Azure.
+Set the argument `dns_servers = ["4.4.4.4"]` to enable this option.
+For multiple DNS servers, set the argument `dns_servers = ["4.4.4.4", "8.8.8.8"]`

 ## Subnets

 This module handles the creation and a list of address spaces for subnets.
 This module uses `for_each` to create subnets and corresponding service endpoints, service delegation, and network security groups.
 This module associates the subnets to network security groups as well with additional user-defined NSG rules.

-This module creates 2 subnets by default: Application Subnet and Database Subnet and both subnets route the traffic through the firewall.
+This module creates 2 subnets by default: Application Subnet and Database Subnet and both subnets route the traffic through the firewall if enabled in hub network.

 ## Virtual Network service endpoints